hdlugas/MZsearch/paper/paper.md

 and matching (i.e., aligning the m/z values in such a way that we obtain a list of intensities \emph{of the same length} from each spectrum).
-In addition to these canonical spectrum preprocessing transformations for LC-MS, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS [@Kim2012; @Li2021; @Dlugas2024].
+In addition to these canonical spectrum preprocessing transformations for LC-MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS data [@Kim2012; @Li2021; @Dlugas2024].
 The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS-based compound identification [@Li2021].
 A generalization of the Shannon Entropy Similarity Measure,